sahasra56/DECA-SBE-Sales-Strategy-2024-/README.md

 # The-Den---SBE-Sales-Strategy
-Analyzed POS transaction data in Python and SQL to identify underperforming SKUs, driving targeted restocking decisions that produced a **200% increase in inventory turnover**.
+In 2023–2024, I conducted a sales strategy project for my high school's DECA School-Based Enterprise student store.
+This repo documents the analysis, forecasting models, and Plotly dashboards I built — reconstructed from the original work with a synthetic dataset that mirrors the real POS data.
+I analyzed POS transaction data in Python and SQL to identify underperforming SKUs, driving targeted restocking decisions that produced a **200% increase in inventory turnover**.
 Built scikit-learn demand forecasting models and Plotly dashboards to automate weekly sales reporting and replace manual tracking pipelines.

 ---